What Is Intussusception?

 Your doctor will ask questions about your child's medical history and symptoms.
 Your child may be stabilized with an IV line for fluids and a nasogastric tube.
 This tube is inserted into the stomach through the nose.
 It relieves pressure on the intestines.

-Abdominal X-ray: This safe and painless test uses radiation to figure out whether your child has an obstruction in his intestines or bowel.
+Abdominal X-ray: This safe and painless test uses radiation to figure out whether your child has an obstruction in their intestines or bowel.

 Air or contrast enema: A soft tube is placed in the rectum and air or a contrast fluid, such as barium, is passed through the tube and into the intestines and bowels.
 This highlights blocked areas on an X-ray.
 In some cases, an enema helps straighten out the intestine, fixing the intussusception.